gnmearacaun/rpios-wayfirewm-config/README.md

 ### A keyboard-centric configuration for Raspberry Pi 4 & 5.

-The current Raspberry Pi OS is based on Debian Bookworm.
-On the surface, it looks similar to the previous Bullseye release, however RPiOS is now underpinned by Wayland and WayfireWM.
-Wayland is the modern replacement for X11 (the default windowing system on Linux for decades).
+The current Raspberry Pi OS (Bookworm edition) uses Wayfire window manager to render the desktop.
+Wayfirewm is based on Wayland, the modern replacement for X11 (the default windowing system on Linux for decades).

 The customized [~/.config/wayfire.ini](https://github.com/gnmearacaun/rpios-wayfirewm-config/blob/main/wayfire.ini) in the repo [incorporates and extends](https://github.com/gnmearacaun/rpios-wayfirewm-config/blob/main/howto-pi5wfwm.md) the default RPiOS config.
 There's a demonstration  [video](https://youtu.be/ECF7ZQ-Pdsg?si=ZKQ3Pu0pw540ZcwP).